-To participate in my free Ohio Valley Household Energy Surveys for years 2010 and after, sum all conventional energy and fuel acquired (even for free, as with firewood) within the calendar year.
-Do not include energy leftover from a prior year (as with heating oil, LP or firewood).
-Organize data according to the following format, then send to me by mail or email (email@example.com).
-Send each year's data separately, with "SURVEY" + "YEAR" in the subject line, like "SURVEY 2018".
-I will notify you by email when results are posted at this website.
-After that, recheck periodically to compare your performance with other participants.
+Participants in my Ohio Valley Household Energy Survey were asked to sum all conventional energy and fuel acquired (even for free, as with firewood) within each calendar year.
+They were told not to include energy leftover from a prior year (as with heating oil, LP or firewood).
+They organized and submitted their data according to the following format, then sent it to me by mail or email.

 1) Your LASTNAME + FIRSTNAME